-The Alaska Commercial Lease Agreement is a contract used when a landlord would like to rent out their property to a tenant, where the tenant will be using the property for business purposes.
+The Alaska Commercial Lease Agreement is a contract used when a landlord (the “lessor”) would like to rent out their property to a tenant (the “lessee”), where the tenant will be using the property for business purposes.
 The agreement can be used for leasing space that will be used for opening restaurants, retail shops, offices, or industrial spaces.
 Commercial lease agreements generally include three (3) types of utility cost structuring; Gross Lease (landlord required to pay for most/all of the property expenses), Modified Gross Lease (both parties pay for expenses as negotiated), and Triple Net Lease (tenant is responsible for the majority of the costs).

 Future and current business tenants should have an understanding of Alaska’s online Division of Corporations, which includes information and tools that allow users to search for existing companies, file new entities, and make revisions to existing business filings, to name a few.

 Div. of Corp Home: Alaska Division Of Corporations, Business, and Professional Licensing